stridecolossus/JOVE/docs/blog/part-4-models/texture-fonts.md

 }
 ```

-And the total advance of the character pair is calculated from the font metrics:
+And the total advance of both is calculated from the font metrics:

 ```java
 str.setCharAt(1, next);